Rolls-Royce Welland: Production

 From October 1943 a total of 167 Wellands were dispatched from the Rolls-Royce facility at Barnoldswick.
 By this point, Adrian Lombard's straight-through design, which became the Rolls-Royce Derwent, had proved more reliable and produced more thrust, and production of the Welland ended.

+Turboprop-related work

+In May 1944 a Welland engine was modified by adding a reduction gear to the front and connecting its slower output shaft to a dynamometer to measure shaft power.
+Further knowledge was gained in operating a turboprop engine when propellers were fitted to two Derwent engines (known as the Rolls-Royce RB.50 Trent) to power a Gloster Meteor aircraft.